gigantum/gigantum-cli/README.md

 ### Sharing

+There are two ways to share LabBooks; export/import and remote repository-based sharing.

+### Export/Import
-Currently, sharing is limited to an export/import workflow.
-If you want to share a LabBook with someone, click on the Export button in the LabBook Overview page.
+To export a LabBook, click on the the Export button in the LabBook Overview page.

 This will download a `.lbk` archive file to the `export` directory in your Gigantum working directory.
-You can then share this file with someone else.
+You can then share this file with someone else or archive it.

 To import, simply drag-and-drop the `.lbk` file into the Import area in the LabBook Overview page.
 Note that if the file is large, import can take a little while.
+Also, importing a LabBook detaches it from the source, so it will always import into the currently logged in user's namespace.

 You cannot duplicate LabBooks.
 If you want to import a LabBook "on top" of an existing LabBook, currently you'll have to rename the original LabBook before Import.

+### Sharing via remote repository
+Currently, only sharing to the Gigantum cloud is supported.

+To share via a remote repository, simply click the "publish" button in the LabBook action menu, located in the top right corner of an opened LabBook.
+Once published, you'll receive a link that you can share with other users.

+By default all LabBooks are private.
+Click on the `collaborators` button in the LabBook action menu.
+Enter the Gigantum username of any users you wish to collaborate with.
+They can then enter the link returned by the publish operation into the new LabBook wizard to download and open your LabBook.

 ## Providing Feedback

 If you encounter any issues using the Gigantum CLI, submit them to this [GitHub repository issues page](https://github.com/gigantum/gigantum-cli/issues).

-If you encounter any issues or have any feedback while using the the Gigantum Application, use the feedback command to open the feedback form.
+If you encounter any issues or have any feedback while using the the Gigantum Application, use the `gigantum feedback` command to open the feedback form.

 For urgent issues, contact Gigantum.